reflex-dev/reflex/CONTRIBUTING.md

 ## ✅ Making a PR

-Once you solve a current issue or improvement to Pynecone, you can make a pr, and we will review the changes.
+Once you solve a current issue or improvement to Reflex, you can make a pr, and we will review the changes.

 Before submitting, a pull request, ensure the following steps are taken and test passing.

-In your `pynecone` directory run make sure all the unit tests are still passing using the following command.
+In your `reflex` directory run make sure all the unit tests are still passing using the following command.
 This will fail if code coverage is below 80%.
 ``` bash
 poetry run pytest tests --cov --no-cov-on-fail --cov-report=